yureek/S-HealthStack.github.io/index.md

 The web portal is a customizable dashboard for interactive data visualization.
 Managers of the studies use the portal to:

-- Create surveys
+- Create and deploy surveys
-- Manage participants
+- Manage participants and researchers
 - Analyze participant data

-# Recommended Workflow
+## Recommended Workflow
 1. Set up your environment.
 2. Set up a study.
 3. Create a survey to track your study.